How and Why Do Succulents Change Color?

 There are 3 main factors that can cause succulents to change color and those include:

-We’ll talk about them each in the sections below.
+We’ll talk about them in the sections below.

 How Sunlight Causes Succulents to Change Color

-You see, reduced sunlight causes a once-colorful succulent to revert back to green.
-This loss of color can lead people to believe that they did something terribly wrong when in fact they didn’t!
+Reduced sunlight, on the other hand, causes a once-colorful succulent to revert back to a dark-green shade.
+This loss of color can lead people to believe they did something wrong when in fact they didn’t!

-Here’s the thing: if you’ve ever purchased a colorful succulent from the garden center and noticed that it started to lose its color, it’s probably because you placed it in a spot that gets far less sunlight than it was used to getting at the garden nursery.
+If you’ve ever purchased a colorful succulent from the garden center and noticed that it started to lose its color, you likely placed it in a spot that gets far less sunlight than it was accustomed to at the garden nursery.

 This Crassula jade plant features hot pink colored tips if kept in direct sunlight.